-This year, I had the privilege to Visit Pearl Harbor with the kids.
+A while back, I had the privilege to Visit Pearl Harbor with the kids.
 As a homeschooling family, anything we can do to bring history to life is high on our priority list.
-We often are blessed to travel with dad on business, and this year led us to Hawaii.
+We often are blessed to travel with dad on business, and this experience led us to Hawaii.

 Yes, You Can and Should Visit Pearl Harbor with Kids!

 I hope this video gives you a glimpse of how to create a special a visit to the National Park on Oahu at Pearl Harbor.
 There, you can visit the memorials of battleships USS Oklahoma, USS Missouri (where you can actually tour the battleship) and the USS Arizona.
 After December 7, 1941, the world was never the same.
 And after a visit to the memorial, neither are we.